For Those About to Rock (We Salute You): Inspiration

 Angus Young later said that the inspiration for the cannons came from a very different source than the song.
-The band was cutting the first recordings of the song on the same day as Princess Diana's televised wedding.
+The band was cutting the first recordings of the song on the same day as Prince Charles and Princess Diana's televised wedding.
 Angus recalled that "someone had the wedding on in the next room ... we were playing that part of the song when the cannons were going off and we paused a second and went 'hmmm ... that actually sounds pretty good.'"
 This coincidence also led to a cannon being featured on the cover of the album and single, as well as life-sized Napoleonic cannons becoming a regular stage prop at AC/DC concerts.
 The cannons fired in the song are mixed with exploding fireworks.
 However the actual takes were recorded later the next month as the mobile truck used to record the album (Mobile One) was being used to record Peter Gabriel's 4th eponymous album during the marriage of Charles and Diana.